letsencrypt/acme-spec/draft-barnes-acme.md

 Before revoking a certificate, the server MUST verify at least one of these conditions applies:

+* The public key of the key pair signing the request matches the account that was originally used to issue the certificate.

-* the public key of the key pair signing the request matches the public key in the certificate.
+* The public key of the key pair signing the request matches the public key in the certificate.

-* the key pair signing the request is an account key, and the corresponding account is authorized to act for all of the identifier(s) in the certificate.
+* The key pair signing the request is an account key, and the corresponding account is authorized to act for all of the identifier(s) in the certificate.
+  This is useful for revoking certificates after a domain transfer, for instance.

 If the revocation succeeds, the server responds with status code 200 (OK).
 If the revocation fails, the server returns an error.